Santhosraj-aiml/project-1-flight-scheduling/README.md

 Overview

-##Airmate✈️## is an AI-powered chatbot designed to assist users with flight availability queries.
+**Airmate✈️** is an AI-powered chatbot designed to assist users with flight availability queries.
 It utilizes a simple neural network for intent classification and integrates with a flight API to fetch real-time flight data.
 The chatbot is deployed with a Chainlit-based front-end for user interaction.

-Project Workflow 📈
+**Project Workflow** 📈

-1. Data Preparation
+**1. Data Preparation**

 o The dataset consists of intents stored in a JSON format.